Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Background

 \subsection{Previous work}

 Previous work has investigated compilation of algorithmic graph states \cite{Jabalizer}, and the problem of scheduling generation of these graph states on non-distributed hardware \cite{Sitong_2023} using a Game of Surface Codes \cite{Litinski2019gameofsurfacecodes} style abstraction.

-Crucially, to realize large graph states, even in the most optimized MBQC model of computation due to the spatial costs scaling with the pathwidth of the graph state \cite{Elman_2025}, scheduling the generation of these graph states in a distributed setting is an essential and underexplored area of research.
+As the spatial cost of generating graph states scales with its path width~\cite{Elman_2025}, even in the most optimized MBQC model of computation, in order to realize large algorithmic graph states, scheduling the generation of such states in a distributed setting is an essential and underexplored area of research.
 An area that this work addresses directly, where we refer to as distributed compilation the problem of assigning vertices in a given graph state to different QPUs in order to minimize the number of Bell pairs the network needs to generate.

 Other work has addressed various distributed graph state generation protocols \cite{Meignant2019, fischer_towsley, ji2025distributingarbitraryquantumgraph}, but does not consider the problem of vertex to QPU assignment for arbitrarily large graphs.
 Another issue with existing work on graph state generation is its reliance on non-scalable algorithms, such as using integer-linear programs \cite{Sharma_2026}, which have exponential running time with the problem size.
 The existing literature on partitioning graph states (equivalent to vertex to QPU assignment) is quite sparse, or tends to rely on application of algorithms that were designed with minimizing edge counts between partitions \cite{KokoriThesis}.
-However, we show in this work that minimizing the number of edges is far from an ideal proxy for minimizing the number of Bell pairs that would be required, as our algorithm which minimizes maximum matching sizes performs better in terms of both Bell pair consumption necessitated by our proposed graph state generation protocol, as well as reducing cut rank, a more universal measure of the amount of entanglement.
+We show that minimizing the number of edges is far from an ideal proxy for minimizing the number of required Bell pairs.
+Our algorithm minimizes maximum matching sizes and performs better in terms of both Bell pair consumption necessitated by our proposed graph state generation protocol, as well as reducing cut rank, a more universal measure of entanglement.